-Pupils at MRA show a deep sense of enquiry and enthusiasm about history and books evidence rich tasks to elicit the key knowledge that they are intended to learn.
+Pupils at Mossbourne show a sense of enquiry and enthusiasm about history and their books evidence their knowledge.
 Our pupils retain prior-knowledge and are able to explicitly make connections between what they have previously learnt and what they are learning, using technical vocabulary linked to the unit.
-Due to the engaging units selected, the pupils are able to make links to local, national and world history and know how people's lives have shaped this nation and how Britain has influenced and been influenced by the wider world.
-They understand historical concepts such as empire and economy, government, culture and belief, and use them to make connections, frame historically-valid questions and create their own structured accounts, including written narratives and analyses.
+Our pupils make links to local, national and world history and know how people's lives have shaped this nation and how Britain has influenced and been influenced by the wider world.
+They understand historical concepts, such as empire and economy, government, culture and belief, and use them to make connections, frame historically-valid questions and create structured accounts, including written narratives and analyses.